jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 was easy!
 No effort at all compared to other version control systems and trying to track that faulty commit.

 Our HEAD is still pointing to that faulty commit.
-Use _git reset_ to restore your workspace to the situation before you started with _git bisect_.
+Use _git bisect reset_ to restore your workspace to the situation before you started with _git bisect_.